 From Earth’s perspective the climate crisis, the mass extinction of life on Earth does not really matter.
 There have been five previous extinctions in the past 450 million years since life first occurred on this planet.
 Now it is to be six – this is no big deal for nature, it will recover over a few million years.
 Of course humans will have died off very early on, the only remaining trace being a narrow geological strata across the planet.

 We are not destroying nature.
 That is an absurd notion.
 We are destroying our life supporting system within nature.
 You would be forgiven to wonder what stupid animal would do such a thing.
 Look around you.
 It walks on two legs, is full of BS, it covers its nakedness, moves in herds and elects morons to lead it.

 It seems inevitable that the story of sentient life on Earth will again end badly.
 This notwithstanding I still believe that there is a glimmer of hope if we are ready to take extraordinary actions.
 There is anger mounting in the hearts and minds of men and women at the sight of their home, the Earth, being ravaged by death mongers.
 This is also happening in Malta.
 I will take a line from Harrison Ford, vice-chair of Conservation International, to say to those who would peddle death for profit “You know who you are, we know who you are”.
-They are making a grave miscalculation if they think that we are going to stand by and do nothing or that we will eventually be discouraged as the odds stack up against us – quite the opposite.
+They are mistaken if they think that we are going to stand by and do nothing or that we will eventually be discouraged as the odds stack up against us – quite the opposite.

 This is a national emergency and we should treat it as such.
 We should cool off the economy by introducing fiscal and other measures to re-establish a balanced and equitable economy at a lower level.
 Managed economic de-growth will have a positive impact on car and population numbers and improve the quality of life for Maltese people across the board.